Health & Wellness

 Low in Saturated Fat

-Canola oil is very low in saturated fat, which is considered harmful.
-It is recommended that no more than 10 % of total calories be acquired from saturated fat.
+Very low in saturated fat.
+Recommended that no more than 10% of total calories come from saturated fat.

 Vitamin E

-Canola is a good source of vitamin E. One tablespoon of canola oil provides approximately 2.9 mg of vitamin E, which is equivalent to approximately 1/5 of the recommended daily intake.
+One tablespoon provides approx. 2.9 mg of vitamin E — roughly 1/5 of the recommended daily intake.

 Phytosterols